 We attempt to match mentors, mentees and accountability partners based on similar interests and occupations.

 A mentor is someone who would like to coach or guide a person who is interested in changing careers or is new to the field.
-This may look like—among other things—fielding technical questions, reviewing cover letters, or discussing career planning.
+This may look like—among other things—fielding technical questions, reviewing pitches, giving feedback, or discussing career planning.

 A mentee is someone who would like guidance from a mentor who has more experience in a particular career or aspect of science writing.
 The mentee may be new to science writing or already experienced in one area and looking to transition or expand into another.
 Mentees should have an idea of the types of things they want to work on, or talk about.